 - Create knowledgeable and informed citizens of NC in order to serve both Native and non-Native communities in the future

-If you are interested in scheduling a presentation with our Cultural Outreach Ambassadors, please fill out this form.
-Please request a presentation at least one month in advance.
-An AIC staff member or student will be in touch with you shortly.
-If you have not received a call or email within two weeks, please contact email@example.com or 919-843-4189.
+If you are interested in scheduling a presentation with one of our Cultural Outreach Ambassadors, please fill out a Presentation Form and AIC staff will contact you shortly.